Acute Primary Repair of the Anterior Cruciate Ligament

 Recovery After Acute Primary Anterior Cruciate Ligament Repair

-After anterior cruciate ligament repair, the patient must use a knee brace for 4 weeks.
-We make angle adjustments to our patients weekly and describe the movements they need to do.
-We want our patients to use crutches and not bear weight on the leg on which she/he had surgery for the first 6 weeks.
-The period of full return to sports after surgery should be considered as an average of 9 months.
+After undergoing anterior cruciate ligament reconstruction, the patient is required to utilize a knee brace for a duration of 4 weeks.
+We conduct weekly assessments to make necessary angle adjustments and provide detailed instructions regarding the prescribed movements.
+It is imperative for our patients to rely on crutches and refrain from placing any weight on the operated leg for the initial 6 weeks post-surgery.
+The anticipated timeline for a complete return to sporting activities following the surgical intervention should be considered as an average of 9 months.

 In conclusion;